houndhunger/django-restaurant-web-and-booking/README.md

   - **Solution**: Implement custom validation using Flatpickr's onClose or onValueUpdate events to manually validate time inputs.
 Ensure that invalid entries outside the allowed 5-minute increments trigger a warning message consistently.
 Alternatively, handle input validation via the form's submission logic or create an inline error display mechanism.

 - **Overvalidation of Guest Count**
-  - **Problem**: Two warnings are raised for a similar issue regarding guest count validation, causing confusion.
+  - **Problem**: Two warnings are raised for a similar issue regarding guest count validation, confusing.
 The hardcoded limit of 12 guests leads to false validation, particularly when the logic in `clean_guest_count(self)` and `clean(self)` approaches the same conclusion differently.
   - **Issue**: Running both validation methods results in redundant error messages.
 The hardcoded limit of 12 guests should be dynamic and not fixed, as it may change in the future.
   - **Solution**: Refactor the validation logic to consolidate the checks into one method, ensuring that a single, clear warning is raised for guest counts exceeding the limit.
 Utilize a configuration variable instead of a hardcoded value for the guest limit.